pp4rs/2020-uzh-installation-guide/docs/textEditor.md

 # Motivation

 A good text editor lies at the heart of any serious programmer's toolkit: It can do almost anything and makes you much more productive.
-The editors built into a specific program are generally are not an option (we will find certain cases where you may want to use them).
+The editors built into a specific program are generally are not a satisfying option (we will find certain cases where you may want to use them).

 <!-- Please download, install it along with the necessary packages and stick with it for at least the duration of the course and assignment to get a feel for how it works. -->